beeware/Python-Apple-support/README.md

 - `make iOS` to build everything for iOS.
 - `make tvOS` to build everything for tvOS.
 - `make watchOS` to build everything for watchOS.
+- `make visionOS` to build everything for visionOS.

 This should: